Assessment, Program Review, and Program Development

 Assessment of student learning is a crucial part of Trinity Christian College’s efforts to develop and maintain excellence in its educational programming.
 These efforts are based on the mission of the college which states, “In all programs, including the liberal arts and sciences, professional and pre-professional preparation, we strive to offer the highest quality of instruction to prepare students for excellence in further study and careers beyond Trinity.”

-The process of assessment of student learning at Trinity Christian College is a collaborative process driven by faculty, staff, students, and administration and overseen by the assessment committee.
-The mandate of the assessment committee is to:
+The process of assessment of student learning at Trinity Christian College is a collaborative process driven by faculty, staff, students, and administration and overseen by the assessment and program review committee.
+That committee tends both to assessment of effective student learning and to the review of programs designed to ensure that programs align with the College mission and are resourced to deliver excellent educational experiences for students.
+The mandate of the assessment and program review committee is to: